citp/privacy-policy-historical/g/gl/gla/glassdoor.co.uk.md

 We may also use your Personal Information to provide you with announcements, notifications related to your use of the Services and other communications such as electronic newsletters, promotional e-mails or similar messaging.

-We may create anonymized information from Personal Information by excluding information (such as your name) that makes the information personally identifiable to you.
-We may use this anonymized information for internal purposes, such as analyzing usage patterns so that we may enhance the Services, and we also reserve the right to use and disclose such anonymized information at our discretion.
+We may create anonymised information from Personal Information by excluding information (such as your name) that makes the information personally identifiable to you.
+We may use this anonymised information for internal purposes, such as analysing usage patterns so that we may enhance the Services, and we also reserve the right to use and disclose such anonymised information at our discretion.

 If you choose to use our service to tell a friend about our site, we will ask you for your friend's email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site.
 We store this information for the sole purpose of sending this one-time email and ensuring multiple invitations are not sent.
 Your friend may contact us at privacysupport@glassdoor.com or through [Contact Us](https://web.archive.org/about/contact_input.htm) to request that we remove this information from our database.